Wall Paint in the Kitchen: Ideas & Tips

 Not every kitchen has the same prerequisites.
 Kitchens are often rather small and perhaps also angled.
 This makes the right choice of colour shade particularly important.
 The wall paint for a small kitchen should not make the walls appear too dark and thus visually constrict the room.
 A light, friendly colour shade is recommended for very small kitchens.
 If the kitchen furniture is not exactly pure white, it can be a good idea to choose the wall paint in the same colour shade as the kitchen furniture.
 A tone-in-tone design can create visual space.
 You can also use pastel colours as wall paint to create a spacious overall impression and set accents.

-White kitchen with dark worktop
+White kitchen with a dark worktop

 A soft grey on the kitchen fronts is very popular, often combined with a dark grey worktop.